Lamo2real/anime_analytics/README.md

 | Per Seconds|3 requests |
 |                        |

 Although after some local testing of the api in a for loop the API only provided a response when it was called with a minimum of 2 seconds interwall.
-Therefor my solution for this issue was to run a state machine in AWS called [AWS Step Functions](https://aws.amazon.com/step-functions/) to keep track of each pagination for each API call to this Endpoint:
+Therefor my solution for this issue was to run a state machine in AWS called [AWS Step Functions](https://aws.amazon.com/step-functions/) to keep track of (or rather orchestrate) each pagination logic for each API call to this Endpoint:
 ```sh
 https://api.jikan.moe/v4/anime?page={integer-placeholder}
 ```